scm-manager/scm-manager/docs/en/user/admin/plugins.md

 Special myCloudogu-plugins can be installed the same way if your instance of SCM-Manager is connected to myCloudogu as described above.

 ![Administration-Plugins-Available](assets/administration-plugins-available.png)

+### Manual Installation
+Plugins are packaged as `smp` files.
+To install a plugin using such a file, simply copy it to the `plugins` folder in your scm home directory (you should find directories for other plugins there, for example `scm-git-plugin`).
+The server will find these files on startup and finish the installation.
+Keep in mind though, that manual installation might have some risks, because the server cannot check for missing dependencies to other plugins or other requirements beforehand, and therefore the startup may fail.
+So keep an eye on your log if you choose this way.

+To remove a plugin, simply delete the directory created by the server for this plugin.
+Here, too, one has to be cautious, because other plugins may depend on this plugin.
+The so-called core plugins (git, mercurial, svn und legacy) cannot be deleted.